For the media

 Knowing the signs of a drug overdose can save a life

-By The Health News Team | March 23, 2023
+By The Health News Team | May 15, 2024

 Woman sitting down feeling dizzy

-“Opioids — including morphine, heroin and many other powerful painkillers — are depressants, which, taken in dangerous amounts, can slow down the body’s heart rate,” says Dr. Zachary Shinar, an emergency medicine doctor affiliated with Sharp Memorial Hospital.
+“Opioids — including morphine, heroin and many other powerful painkillers — are depressants, which, when taken in dangerous amounts, can slow down the body’s heart rate,” says Dr. Zachary Shinar, an emergency medicine doctor affiliated with Sharp Memorial Hospital.
 “Misused prescription opioids or illicit ones can also hinder the body’s central nervous system from properly regulating respiratory functions and cause unconsciousness.”

 Symptoms of a drug overdose include the following: